 David M. Brown, MD, is the director of the Greater Houston Retina Research Center and practices at Retina Consultants of Houston and the Methodist Hospital in Houston.
 He is a member of the Retina Today Editorial Board.
 He can be reached via email at email@example.com.

-PSivida announced that the Dutch Inspectie voor de Gezondheidszorg (IGZ) has granted marketing authorization to Iluvien for the treatment of vision impairment associated with …
+pSivida Corp. announced that Finland and Luxembourg have granted marketing authorization to Iluvien for the treatment of vision impairment associated with chronic diabetic mac…